phouse512/blog/_posts/2020-09-06-recover-data-failed-ntfs-drive.markdown

 ---
 layout: post
 title: "Recovering Data from a Failed NTFS Drive"
-date: 2020-09-03 12:00:00 -0600
+date: 2020-09-06 12:00:00 -0600
 categories: linux ubuntu data
 comments: true
 ---

-A family member recently came to me with a portable hard drive that was no longer readable onto a Windows OS.
-After confirming I was seeing the same issue on my own Windows PC, I went down the rabbit hole of attempting to recover as much data as possible from the failed drive.
+A family member recently came to me with a portable hard drive that Windows could not read.
+After confirming I was seeing the same issue on my own PC, I went down the rabbit hole of attempting to recover as much data as possible from the failed drive.
 I documented the path I took below, as well as some notes if you ever find yourself in the same position.